 With a camper, you get transportation and a room for one price.
-Comparison shopping is crucial because rental costs can vary dramatically, but a camper may be cheaper than flying or driving and renting hotel rooms.
+Comparison shopping is crucial because rental costs can vary dramatically, but a camper may be cheaper than flying, driving and renting hotel rooms.

 52. Couchsurf or stay in a hostel or nunnery

-Couchsurfing.com will connect you with people willing to share their homes with travelers.
+Couchsurfing.com connects travelers with people willing to share their homes.
 If you prefer accommodations that seem less risky, consider a hostel.
 They’re not just for young people anymore.
 Many welcome families and older tourists.
-Or stay in a nunnery where they just might offer you almond cakes
+You may also want to consider staying in a nunnery where they just might offer you almond cakes.

 53. Work those social networks

-You might be surprised at how many people enjoy sharing their couches or guest rooms with friends or family of people they know.
-Post your travel desires on Facebook and ask friends to connect you with people who live where you want to go.
+You might be surprised at how many people enjoy sharing their couches or guest rooms with friends or family.
+Post your travel itinerary on Facebook and ask friends to connect you with people who live where you want to go.
 You just might get great advice about where to go and an offer of a place to stay.

 Don’t Weigh Yourself Down

 Baggage fees can add up, so know what they are before you book.
 Some airlines, such as Southwest, don’t charge fees.
 For those that do, try a carry-on.
 Keep the weight of any bags you do check below airline maximums.